 The strategies and tasks to fulfill this aim were also worked out, the most important being -

 Jesus is very clear in the Gospels about mission -

 - Make disciples of all nations

 Saint Paul has very little to say about mission but much about faithfulness.
 In 2 Corinthians he says When I am weak then I am strong and he is making the point that if we do something because we think it is a good idea we may well be doing it in our own strength, which will eventually run out.
 Paul knew that he had just to join in with whatever God was doing and he would be strong.
-This is an important element in the Ellon and Cruden Bay mission statement.
+This is a very important element in the Ellon and Cruden Bay mission statement.

 It encouraged us to realise that we did not have to be perfect or even to have special skills.
 What we had to do was be faithful and know and use all that God gives us.
 Terry Fullam, the Rector from Connecticut, told us that all the gifts needed were there among the people already, but that nobody had them all.
 For us it was to be a continuing, co-operative work of faith and love.

 The pictures of Saint James's and Saint Mary's are by Glynis Stranraer-Mull , a fine artist who died in June 2015.